mattbierner/blog.mattbierner.com/_posts/2016-05-09-vernacular.md

 Sure, it's rather juvenile taken at face value, but language is fluid, and I argue that the meanings *Vernacular* introduces are no less valid than the author's intent.
 The definitions come from a dictionary after all, and a dictionary written by *real* people at that, instead of highfalutin academics in their ivory towers.

 ### Excerpts
-The main page showcases *Urban Dictionary* entries found in a few classical texts, everything from *The King James Bible* to *Memoirs of Fanny Hill*.
+The [main page][site] showcases *Urban Dictionary* entries found in a few classical texts, everything from *The King James Bible* to *Memoirs of Fanny Hill*.
 Only matches of three or more words are shown, which limits the quantity and quality of matches considerably, but still produces some entertaining results.

 Take some of Jane Austen's work for example.
 Books like *Pride and Prejudice* are ridiculous and rather inconsequential, but I love 'em.
 Seriously.
 Reading these books today in the age of *Tinder*, it's tempting to imagine ourselves much more evolved and unconstrained than those quaint Georgian era folk, with their petty concerns over elopements, but I can almost guarantee that 200 years from now, people will look back on the early 21st century with similar scoffs and sneers.